hellory4n/starry3d/README.md

 Why not.

-### Can't you be a normal human being and use Rust Go Zig Odin Nim Sip Cliff Swig Beef (this one is real) Swag S'mores?
+### Why C++?
+Can't you be a normal human being and use Rust Go Zig Odin Nim Sip Cliff Swig Beef (this one is real) Swag S'mores?

 No fuck off.